sjfke/Merovingian/README.md

 ## DbGate

-WebUI for managing the databases.
+WebUI for managing the databases, see the `compose.yaml` for the configuration details.

 Like the databases, User `admin`, with Password `admin`